 Did you know we have hundreds of recipes on our website and they can all be searched by ingredient?
 Simply visit www.VillageAcresFarm.com/recipe and search away.
 We are in the process of adding this year’s newsletter recipes but we’ve got tons to choose from.
 If you come across a recipe that you would like to share, please send it to email@example.com.

-Posted by Debra Brubaker :: Tuesday, April 21 :: 8:34am
+Posted by Debra Brubaker :: Tuesday, April 26 :: 11:13am

-IN THE GREENS SHARE THIS WEEK:
+IN THE SHARE THIS WEEK:

 Please remember to return share boxes/liners and egg cartons!
 Also we happily reuse quart and pint mason jars.